Mattjones444/Milestone-Project-2/readme.md

 \\- Make learning the three times table fun and engaging for children

-The website is built using HTML and CSS as a Milestone Project #2 for the Code Institute\'s Full Stack Developer course.
+The website is built using HTML and CSS as a Milestone Project #2 for the Code Institute's Full Stack Developer course.

 [The live website is available here](https://mattjones444.github.io/Milestone-Project-2/)